Bloodbeat: Post-production

+Release

+Video Programme Distributors (VPD) released Bloodbeat on VHS in the United Kingdom in 1983.
+A North American release followed in 1985 by Trans World Entertainment.
+On October 24, 2017, the film was released on DVD and Blu-ray by Vinegar Syndrome, featuring a 4K restoration of the film taken from a 35 mm print that suffered from mold and moisture damage.
+The Vinegar Syndrome release also includes a commentary track by Fabrice-Ange Zaphiratos, as well as interviews with Zaphiratos and Maule.
+As of December 2019, the film is available for streaming on Amazon Prime Video.

 Reception

 Writer John Stanley stated that "Fabrice-Ange Zaphiratos deserves a nod for making a gore film in which he blends psychic and slasher genres", though he noted that the gore elements are "minimal", as the film instead "goes for weirdness through music (some of it classical), enigmatic characters and a sexual link between the sister and the spectral samurai."

 Michael Gingold of Rue Morgue wrote that Bloodbeat is "essentially an 86-minute non sequitur, full of odd dialogue, random characters, sudden bursts of cheesy optical-effects lunacy, sex/death juxtapositions that never make sense [...]
 While the movie rarely has its desired effect, it does keep you watching, just to see what bit of nuttiness Zaphiratos will pull out of his hat next."
 Zachary Paul of Bloody Disgusting wrote that the plot of Bloodbeat is "esoteric at best", but that it "managed to cast a spell on me that had me mesmerized from beginning to end.
 Like a nice fluffy blanket on a chilly winter night, the film lulled me into its grasp with every illogical turn."

 Rob Hunter of Film School Rejects wrote: "I'd be lying if I said I had a clue what the hell was going on plot-wise", but noted that "the movie manages some interesting visuals along its confusing journey."
 Brian Orndorf of Blu-ray.com wrote that the film "has the appearance of a campy good time with a bad, bad movie" but that "it becomes a chore to watch".
 He lamented that "there should be a lot more consistent craziness when dealing with a film that pits a ghost samurai against an amateur painter."